-For purposes of the consolidation, commission and other expenses paid by the SII insurance entities to other AGL Group intermediary and service companies have not been eliminated from the underwriting result and so the figures are in line with those reported in the reporting templates S.05.01 and S.05.02 in Appendix F. The equivalent commission and fee income in the intermediary and service companies and their own expenses e.g. staff wages, sub-broker commissions, overheads etc. are reported as other income and expenses and noted in section A.4 below.
+Commission and other expenses paid by the SII insurance entities to other AGL Group intermediary and service companies have not been eliminated from the underwriting result and so the figures are in line with those reported in the reporting templates S.05.01 and S.05.02 in Appendix F. The equivalent commission and fee income in the intermediary and service companies and their own expenses e.g. staff wages, sub-broker commissions, overheads etc. are reported as other income and expenses and noted in section A.4 below.

-Analysis of premium, claims and expenses by full SII line of business are included in templates S.05.01 for AGL Group, AGIL and ALL in Appendix F.
+Analysis of premium, claims and expenses by full SII line of business are included in templates S.05.01 for AGL Group and AGIL in Appendix F.